Advice on how to protect a child

 - If we notice changes that might mean that something is wrong we need to know where we can voice our concerns straight away, rather than feeling that we don’t know what to do.

-Parents Protect is a dedicated child sexual abuse prevention and awareness website to help caring adults to just this.
-The site is a useful resource of information, guidance and resources.
+Our Parents Protect child sexual abuse prevention and awareness website has information, guidance and resources to help you keep children safe online and offline.
 Its online learning programme enables you to work through the issues at your own pace and aims to:

 - Give you the information you need about child sexual abuse